arunaelentari/notes/README.md

 *Notes on learning the Go programming language*

 ## **Welcome!**
-The purpose of these notes is to share with others my learning process.
+The purpose of these notes is to share with others my learning process as a complete beginner with no background in programming.
-These notes are intended for complete beginners with no programming background.
+The notes will have two tracks: one focusing on the Go language itself and another on the tools for implementing, storing Go.
-We will first start in [Go playground](https://play.golang.org/) to learn the basics of Go.
+We will first start in [Go playground](https://play.golang.org/) to learn Go basics before moving to a terminal.
-Once you are acquainted with the basics, we will move to a terminal.
-We will start with a simple program and build upon it as we learn more.
+We will start with a very simple program and build upon it as we learn new concepts.

-## **

-Before we start with Go, I would like to introduce various tools that are needed for programming and share a few valuable tips.

-## **Github**
-It is a good idea to create a repository on [github](https://github.com) where you can store your code and share your work with others.
-TODO: add on git pull, push, etc...

-## **Terminals**
-You need a terminal to do any programming work.
-A terminal is an interface where you can type, edit and execute your programs.
-It is a good idea to use tmux, a terminal multiplexer, that allows you to have multiple windows open and to swtich easily between these windows.
-If you are using a macbook, use a finder to search for a terminal.
-Every macbook should have a terminal.
-Once you open a terminal, type *tmux attach* to open tmux.
-Usually, source code is entered and edited on emacs...

 ## **Go from start**
 The way I see it, Go is a language made up of many packages.
 To learn more about go, visit [Go website](https://golang.org/).